Azure/Avere/src/terraform/examples/windowsgridgpu/README.md

 Next, you can deploy using the script under the winimage directory:

-1. `cd src/terraform/examples/windowsgridgpu`
+1. `cd src/terraform/examples/windowsgridgpu/winimage`

-2. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences
+2. `code main.tf` to edit the local variables section at the top of the file, add your image, and customize your preferences

 3. execute `terraform init` in the directory of `main.tf`.

 4. execute `terraform apply -auto-approve` to deploy the windows.
-The deployment requires access to the internet to download the Nvidia Grid, and Teradici software, and domain registrations and takes about 30 minutes to install.
+The deployment requires access to the internet to download the Nvidia Grid, and Teradici software, and domain registrations and takes about 10 minutes to install.